 While we used a stick blender’s whisk attachment to churn our butter in minutes, my Mum mentioned the more traditional method of… shaking cream in a jar until there was a distinct “sloshing and thudding” sound — the point at which the fat solids had separated from the whey.

 Garlic and Herb is one of our favourites to go on a toasted baguette.
 I’ve found the ingredient list on store-bought garlic butter spread filled with too many fake ingredients to bother.
 It’s also a simple pleasure under some jam.
 Since trying Cafe deParis butter at Rockpool a while back, we have both fallen in love with the salty, curried concoction of flavours that goes fantastically well with beef.
 You can find the full recipe here.
 Although I think Vanilla Bean Butter might seem a little ususual, it is perfect, however, for drizzling over grilled prawns, scampi and lobster.

-- seeds from 1 vanilla stalk or ¼ teaspoon vanilla powder or vanilla bean paste
+- 1/4 teaspoon vanilla powder or vanilla bean paste

 - 1 teaspoon freshly crushed garlic